sequoiatree/teaching-cs/src/static/md/policies.md

 ## Readings and homework

 Readings and homework are available on the main page.
-Complete the corresponding assignments by their indicated due dates.
+Complete each assignment by its indicated due date.

 ## Tutoring

+Lorem ipsum.

 # Slack